Flaneur3434/cat/README.md

 # What is Cat

-A rust transpiler that converts Cat source code to C source code.
+A c++ transpiler that converts Cat source code to C source code.

 Use the power of algebraic data types with C idioms.